Toriality/Toriality/devlog.md

 </details>

+## Devlog #12 - 17.02.2023

+Not much progress today, but I wanted to let you all know that I **might** take a little more time to finish organizing the components.
+There are only a few components left, but they are quite a lot of work.

 ## Devlog #11 - 16.02.2023

 I was able to redo most of the components that were in need of being reusable throughout the site.
 There are still a few components remaining, I expect everything to be ready by tomorrow or Saturday!